HE-Arc/SousMot/README.md

 This project use [Capistrano](https://capistranorb.com/) for continuous deployment.

 Every commit on `master` publish it on the production server via GitHub Action

+### Load words

+In file `link.txt`, you found a link to download words.json.
+It's a file with all french words.

+To load data in your app, use command : `python manage.py loaddata words.json`